jcordtz/a_data_platform/README.md

 > [!NOTE]
 > This document will represent a ever lasting *work in progress*, as we learn new stuff all the time.
-> The next topics will most likely be Governance/Compliance and GenAI, as vi start getting better knowledge about this in connection with a dataplatform
+> The next topics will most likely be Governance/Compliance and GenAI, as we start getting better knowledge about this in connection with a dataplatform

 ## Background